openbibleinfo/Bible-Passage-Reference-Parser/Readme.md

 I've specifically tested the following browsers, but it should work in any modern browser.
 If not, please feel free to open an issue.

-* Internet Explorer 6+.
-Support for Internet Explorer 6 and 7 is deprecated; PEG.js doesn't officially support these browsers, though all the tests pass.
+* Internet Explorer 8+.
+Internet Explorer 6 and 7 may work; PEG.js doesn't officially support these browsers.
 * Firefox 12+.
 * Chrome 19+ and Node 0.10.x.